Polynomial Potential Inflation in the ACT Era: From CMB to Primordial Black Holes: Polynomial potential inflation and ACT results

-The computation of $\phi_e$ and $N$ follows the methodology outlined in the preceding subsection.
-Their explicit analytical forms are omitted here due to their cumbersome expressions.
-In the present paper, we set $\alpha_s=-0.001$, which is consistent with the joint constraints from Planck, BAO and BK15, $\alpha_s=-0.006 \pm 0.013$ at $k=0.002 \rm{Mpc}^{-1}$ ($95\% $ C.L.) \cite{Planck:2018vyg}.
+In the present paper, we set $\alpha_s=-0.001$, which is consistent with the joint constraints from Planck, BAO and BK15, $\alpha_s=-0.006 \pm 0.013$ at $k=0.002 \mathrm{Mpc}^{-1}$ ($95\% $ C.L.)~\cite{Planck:2018vyg}.
 For the case $ n = 3 $, the values of $ a_1 $ and $ a_2 $ coincide with those for $ n = 2 $, a result arising from the choice $ \phi_* = 0 $.
 In the general scenario, these parameters are functions of $ n_s $, $ r $, and $ \alpha_s $ .
 Our focus lies in assessing whether such a model can plausibly reconcile with the observational constraints from the ACT, rather than precisely delineating the parameter space.
 While different $ \phi_* $ correspond to distinct parameter spaces, the question of whether the parameter space falls within the confidence region under the $ e $-folding number $ N $ constraints remains independent of $ \phi_* $.

-As illustrated in Fig.~\ref{constrain3}, for $ \alpha_s = -0.001 $, the model gives a broad viable range of $ N $.
-Fixing $ N = 50 $, $ 60 $, and $ 70 $, respectively, the corresponding $ n_s $-$ r $ curves all intersect the $ 1\sigma $ region, with representative points and their dimensionless parameter values explicitly labeled.
+As illustrated in Fig.~\ref{cubic_nsr}, for $ \alpha_s = -0.001 $, the model gives a broad viable range of $ N $.
+Fixing $ N = 50 $, $ 60 $, and $ 70 $, respectively, the corresponding $ n_s $-$ r $ curves all intersect the $ 1\sigma $ region.
+The representative dimensionless parameter values and corresponding predictions are shown in Tab.~\ref{cubic_nsr_tab}.
 This demonstrates that the $ n = 3 $ case retains sufficient parameter space to accommodate ACT data.
-Furthermore, larger negative running ($ \alpha_s $) facilitates parameter tuning.